 Ricky Gervais has defended delivering a string of acerbic put-downs while hosting the Golden Globes.

-The star, 49, has been criticised for making near-the-knuckle jokes at the expense of shocked Hollywood A-listers in the audience.
+The British star, 49, has been criticised for making near-the-knuckle jokes at the expense of shocked Hollywood A-listers in the audience.

-Gervais took to his blog to deny reports that he was reprimanded by ceremony organisers.
+Ricky took to his blog to deny reports that he was reprimanded by ceremony organisers.

 He wrote: "I enjoyed the Globes more this year.
 I think I had better gags.
-More along the lines of the Mel Gibson one last year (when Gervais made a jibe about the film star's drinking)."
+More along the lines of the Mel Gibson one last year (when Ricky made a jibe about the film star's drinking)."

 The comedian, who sparked speculation that he was told off by organisers when he disappeared during the ceremony, added: "Obviously the rumour that the organisers stopped me going out on stage for an hour is rubbish."

-Gervais said: "I did every link I was scheduled to do.
+Ricky said: "I did every link I was scheduled to do.
 The reason why the gaps were uneven is because when I got the rundown I was allowed to choose who I presented to.

 "I obviously chose the spots that I had the best gags for.
 They couldn't move around the order but I could move around however I wanted."